Visiting

 Tubing/Canoing – likewise you can always find a river to float.
 The Wisconsin River up towards the Dells is a shallow river great for tubing, kayaking or canoeing.
 Real close to our house is the Sugar River.

-Bicycling – our area is one of the best in the country for taking out your bicycle.
+Bicycling – our area is one of the best in the country for taking a bicycle ride.
 There are plenty of “rails-to-trails” converted railroad paths that are smooth, easy to traverse.
+(However, you need to purchase a pass for these trails.
+A single day option was $3 last time I looked.)
 There is a path around Lake Monona in Madison.
 If you are interested in bicycling, let us know and we’ll share some of our favorites.
 Plus, we have (adult) bikes here that you can borrow if bringing your own is difficult.

 DAYTRIPS